Agent Deployment in Special Environments

 • When two Pods on different Nodes communicate, data can be collected from three locations: eBPF Syscall, cBPF Pod NIC, and cBPF Node NIC.

-• Cilium uses XDP (opens new window) to bypass the TCP/IP stack, resulting in only unidirectional traffic being visible on the Pod NIC named lxc-xxx.
+• Cilium uses XDP (opens new window) to bypass the TCP/IP protocol stack, resulting in only unidirectional traffic being visible on the Pod NIC named lxc-xxx.

 Some reference materials: